lamberta/devkit-doc/api/ui/widget/listview.md

 });
 ~~~

-### setMaxX (maxX)

-Parameters
-:    1. `maxX {number}` ---The maximum width of the list to set.

-Sets the maximum horizontal distance which the list is able
-to scroll.
-Also, if the `autoSize` property passed to the
-constructor is true, then this also sets the absolute width
-of the list.

-### setMaxY (maxY)

-Parameters
-:    1. `maxY {number}` ---The maximum height of the list to set.

-Sets the maximum vertical distance which the list is able to
-scroll.
-Also, if the `autoSize` property passed to the
-constructor is true, then this also sets the absolute height
-of the list.

 ### getSelection ()

 Returns
 :    1. `{Object}`

 Gets the selected items from the list.
-Return data is in the
+Returns an object
-form of an object, with the keys being the selected items.
+with the keys being the selected items unique ids.

 ### getSelectionCount ()

 Returns
-:    1. `{number}`

-Returns the number of selected items.
+:    1. `{number}` ---Returns the number of selected items.

 ### getCells ()

 Returns
-:    1. `{array}`

-Gets an array of cell instances which are contained in the list.
+:    1. `{array}` ---Cell instances which are contained in the list.

 # Class: ui.widget.CellView